Zlahrouni/Robi/README.md

 - Client-server architecture
 - Java (Swing, Jackson)
 - Communication via JSON and Sockets
-- DataCS and DataSC classes for handling requests and responses
 - GitLab for version control

 ## License